zucchi99/Blocked-AllPairsShortestPath/README.md

 In this repository we propose our implementation for the Blocked Floyd Warshall APSP algorithm.
 The code is parallel and is designed for CUDA GPUs.
 It has been tested only on linux machines, the portability on Windows or MacOS is not guaranteed.

+## Repository structure:

+Folders:
+* .: contains the python launchers, our report, the original paper, the make file, the python notebook for data analysis, html file which links to the overleaf of the report, .gitignore, changelog.md
+* bin: the binaries and the objects compiled (files *.o and *.out)
+* csv: contains all csv output (from chrono, nvprof or generate_and_print_n_b)
+* input_graphs: instances of csv graphs to import (actually the code works with any folder)
+* main: contains the *.cu, *.cpp containing the <code>main</code> function.
+Which are: the floyd warshall versions and the <code>generate_and_print_n_b.cpp</code> file
+* include: contains all the headers *.hpp and *.cuh
+* src: contains all the file *.cpp and *cu of the headers specified in the include folder
+* png: contains the images of the plots exported after the data analysis

 ## Compilation with MakeFile

 Inside the Makefile is possible to compile: